 Open Your Wine Without a Corkscrew

-It's inevitable that the corkscrew will vanish just when you need it to most.
+It's inevitable that the corkscrew will vanish just when you need it most.
 You might also be camping, in a hotel, or on a picnic only to discover you forgot the wine opener.

 Luckily, you are not alone.
 Many crafty people have already figured out a variety of ways to open a bottle of wine without a corkscrew.